jrha/quattor.github.com/_quattor/pan-language.md

 The pan language is a "Domain Specific Language" (DSL) with a simple, human-friendly syntax.
-Unlike other languages, pan allows the simultaneous definitions of the configuration schema, the configuration itself, and contraints for validation.
+Unlike other languages, pan allows the simultaneous definitions of the configuration schema, the configuration itself, and constraints for validation.

 Pan Language Reference
 ----------------------